One of the greatest obstacles for musicians is a lack of funds. No longer can a band make a living just by selling songs and going on tours.

-1. CD distribution
+1. CD Distribution

 If you want to perform live, you should bring some of your CDs with you.
 Signed CDs are wonderful mementos that band members may sign.